jadecobra/python_tdd_exercises/source/how_to/telephone/telephone_w_separation.rst

   the terminal_ shows a summary of the changes then goes back to the command line.

-:ref:`I can write solutions in a different module from the tests<separate and equal>`.

 ----

 *********************************************************************************
 test_telephone
 *********************************************************************************

-Now that the solution is separate from the tests, I can write the program_ that makes the tests pass without looking at ``test_telephone.py``.
+Since the solution is separate from the tests, I can write the program_ that makes the tests pass without looking at ``test_telephone.py``.

 ----